wolflu05/inventree-report-lsp-plugin/README.md

 ## ⚙️ Installation

-Install the `inventree-report-editor-plugin` from the Admin Center.
+Install the `inventree-report-lsp-plugin` from the Admin Center.

 Start the LSP server.
 TODO add docker guide with setup and required Caddy changes.